14 Lessons From The Psychology of Money That Can Help You Build Wealth

 There’s no better return than owning your schedule.
 Money doesn’t need to buy yachts or private jets, it can buy mornings without alarms, afternoons with your kids, or work you actually enjoy.

 That’s what Housel is really talking about here: freedom.
 When you don’t control your time, someone else does.
-And no number in your bank account will fix the stress of always being on someone else’s clock.

 Be Nicer and Less Flashy